cogini/mix_deploy/README.md

 ```

 The library tries to choose smart defaults, so you may not need to configure
 anything.
 See below for more options.

 ## Usage

-This library works similarly to [Distillery](https://hexdocs.pm/distillery/home.html).
-The `init` task copies template files into your project, then the `generate`
+The `deploy.init` task copies template files into your project, then the `deploy.generate`
 task uses them to create the output files.

 First, initialize templates under the `rel/templates/deploy` directory by running this command: